 Date

 Signature of Student

-Findlay Digital Academy Internet Safety Policy
+Findlay Digital Academy Interne t Safety Policy

-Findlay Digital Academy uses the Findlay City Schools Policy because Findlay City Schools is the sponsor of Findlay Digital Academy.
-All of our internet and server services are provided to the academy by Findlay City Schools.
-The 22+ Program adult learner is expected to abide by this internet safety policy.
+Findlay Digital Academy uses the Findlay City Schools Polic sponsor of Findlay Digital Academy.
+All of our internet and serve by Findlay City Schools.
+The 22+ Program adult learner is expect er services are provided to the academy

+Date

 Signature of Student

-Receipt of Handbook:
+Receipt of Handboo ok:

-As a 22+ Adult Diploma Student, I acknowledge receipt of this handbook and have read and agree to the policies and procedures of the Findlay City School District and the Findlay Digital Academy.
+As a 22+ Adult Diploma Student, I acknowledge receipt of this h the policies and procedures of the Findlay City School District a

-Date

 Date

 Signature of Student